Our Church History

 Pastor Kermit DeLashment, has a heart for the 21st Century believer who is struggling to find what's real.
 The church, having been plagued with scandal and dishonesty, has left believers questioning the validity of the church and if there really is a need for it.
 He is passionately pursuing the mission to bring integrity and resources back to the church.
 A 3rd generation Pentecostal and an innovative thinker, Pastor Kermit has a deep respect for the Apostolic tradition and practice but is not limited to 20th Century methodology and therefore challenges convention and old theology to prove it's effectiveness in today's world.
 His heart for God, and God's people, keeps him ever before God seeking His counsel and how to move the body of Christ forward in this ever changing world.
 His focus is on seeking true spiritual growth by challenging dogma and exploring how vast God is.

 God has and continues to keep him as well as our congregation, "Oh to be kept by Jesus..."
-As we reflect back over 70 plus years, we see that God has truly blessed the Prince of Peace Apostolic Church and we are grateful to have experienced great leadership from such remarkable leaders.
+As we embark upon our 75th year in ministry, we see that God has truly blessed the Prince of Peace Apostolic Church and we are grateful to have experienced great leadership from such remarkable leaders.
 For this we give thanks to our Lord!